 Notepad++: Notepad++ is an open-source text and source code editor.
 It is not cross-platform and is only available for Microsoft Windows OS.
 It supports tabbed editing allowing multiple files to open.

 Vim: Vim is an open-source text editor and is heavily used on Linux systems.
-It is the best tool and most recommended tool for users using Linux operating system.
+It is the best tool and most recommended tool for users using the Linux operating system.
 Vim is available for Linux, Windows, and macOS.

 Atom: Atom is an open-source text & source-code editor developed by GitHub and used by many professionals.
 Being cross-platform, it is available for macOS, Linux, and Windows with support for lots of plugins.